-- Today: frictional labor markets: - 1. summarize regularities about labor markets; - 2. give simple partial equilibrium model of labor market - ▶ 3 more classes!
-Homework due a week from today.
+- Today: frictional labor markets: - 1. summarize regularities about labor markets; - 2. give simple partial equilibrium model of labor market - I am out of town all of next week: - Probably two "mini assignments" to help you prepare for the final/prelim. - Possibly one assignment and lecture on Thursday via Zoom.